sunedepping/valtech-time-chrome-enhancements/README.md

-Chrome Enhancements Valtech Time Registration
+Chrome Enhancements for Valtech Time Registration
 ================================

 The aim of this project is to make the time registration (NaviWEB) support Google Chrome browser and to make the time registration as easy with direct integration to Toogl.com timer.